indilib/indi-3rdparty/indi-bresserexos2/README.md

 **Its vital in order to avoid damage to your Equipment.
 This Driver can not handle this for your!**

-**Also do not point your Telescope directly to the sun, using this driver.
-It only handles coordinates not objects, and will there for no prevent you from doing so!**
+**Also do not point your Telescope directly to the sun, without recommended protective equipment, using this driver.
+It only handles coordinates not objects, and will therefore no prevent you from looking directly in to the sun!**

 ---